-These are all diets that have become quite popular over the last several years with millions of people lured in by the headlines that guarantee rapid weight loss (alright, maybe you haven't heard of the Cigarette Diet, but it was an actual diet back in the 1920s).
+These are all real diets that have risen to popularity over the past century, with millions of people lured in by the headlines that guarantee rapid weight loss (maybe you haven't heard of the Cigarette Diet, but it was an actual diet back in the 1920s).

-We'll dive into the ins and outs of these popular diets, and which might be the best option for you and your individual goals!
+We'll dive into the ins and outs of these popular diets, and what is the best for you and your personal goals...

-First off, let’s get something clear.
-Any diet that claims to help you lose 6+ pounds in one week, whether the latest fad or one that has been around for decades, is likely a short-term solution to weight loss and not something that you will be able to sustain over a long period of time.
+First off, let’s get something clear — Any diet that claims to help you lose 6+ pounds in one week, whether the latest fad or one that's been around for decades, is probably a short-term solution to weight loss and not sustainable over time.

-The word “diet,” by its definition, describes any food that a person consumes.
-A diet of Cheetos and soda is still, by definition, a “diet.”
-But over the years this word has come to represent the idea of losing weight, and often using some sort of restrictive eating plan.
+So, by definition, eating only Cheetos and soda is a “diet.”
+But over the years this word has almost become synonymous with trying to lose weight, usually by means of some sort of (overly) restrictive eating plan.

-With that said, there are a few “diets” out there that do revolve around a healthy well-balanced eating pattern including the Mediterranean Diet.
-The Mediterranean Diet is an eating pattern higher in healthy fats such as fatty fish, olives and olive oil, avocados along with fruits, vegetables, whole grains, and legumes with other higher-fat meats more in moderation.
+However, there are a few “diets” out there that do revolve around a healthy well-balanced eating pattern.
+Like the Mediterranean Diet, an eating pattern that's higher in healthy fats from fish, olives, and avocados, along with fruits, vegetables, whole grains, legumes, and some higher-fat meats in moderation.

 Why “Diets” Don't Work

 - They are oftentimes too extreme and force you to cut out entire food groups (e.g. grains)